jrudley/basicWebAppBackupRestore/README.md

 # basicWebAppBackupRestore
 This script will use the kudu api to backup and restore web app wwwroot folders.
+This is useful for app service plans that are below standard.
 ```
 Function get-zip
 $resourceGroup = Resource group holding the web app to backup